Peace negotiations in the Russo-Ukrainian war (2022–present): Calls for renewed peace negotiations (November–December 2024)

 Donald Trump won the November 2024 United States presidential election.
 Trump had pledged during his campaign to negotiate an end to the war "within 24 hours" if elected—though gave few details on how he would do so—and had vowed to stop the "endless flow of American treasure to Ukraine".
 After winning the election, he began a push for peace negotiations between Russia and Ukraine.
 On 7 December, as president-elect, Trump travelled to Paris for the reopening of the Notre-Dame de Paris, and met with both Macron and Zelenskyy to discuss the war, and met with other European officials.

 Two days after Trump's election victory, Sergei Shoigu, Russia's security council secretary, said that the West should recognize Russia as winning the war and begin settlement negotiations.
 Later that month, Zelenskyy proposed putting Ukraine-controlled territory "under the NATO umbrella" to "stop the hot stage of the war", and said that "Ukraine can get back the other part of its territory diplomatically."
 In December, former NATO secretary general Jens Stoltenberg said that Ukraine could temporarily cede Russian-occupied territory in exchange for peace.

-2025 developments
+2025: developments during the second Trump presidency

-Beginning of negotiations and Putin–Trump call
+Beginning of Trump presidency

-Trump assumed office as U.S. president on 20 January 2025.
+Trump assumed office as US president on 20 January 2025.
 Two days later, he said he would impose further sanctions and high tariffs on Russia if Putin did not make a "deal" to end the war in Ukraine, though said he was "not looking to hurt Russia" and had "always had a very good relationship with President Putin".
-Putin responded that he was ready to negotiate with Trump; Zelenskyy said Putin sought to "manipulate" the U.S. president, though said he believed Putin would not succeed.
+Putin responded that he was ready to negotiate with Trump; Zelenskyy said Putin sought to "manipulate" the US president, though said he believed Putin would not succeed.
 Trump also said that Zelenskyy "shouldn't have allowed this war to happen", suggesting that Ukraine was partly responsible for the Russian invasion.